 To avoid disruption to ongoing patient care, the team developed a phasing plan that allowed departments and services to move in and safely occupy parts of the expansion wing while the renovation work was still underway.
 Multi-disciplinary “swarms” — full-team collaboration to solve emerging constraints — helped keep the schedule and budget intact.
 Team-building exercises, including afternoon picnics, cornhole tournaments, and onsite vegetable gardening, occurred throughout to maintain and celebrate the great team chemistry.

 In the interest of continuous improvement and to get the building weather-tight ahead of the rainy season, the team researched options for an innovative exterior skin.
-The expansion is the first ever HCAi (formerly OSHPD) project to utilize a prefabricated, panelized exterior skin system of this kind, saving almost $800,000 and four months on an already tight schedule, as well as reducing safety risks.
+The expansion is the first ever HCAi (formerly OSHPD) project to utilize a prefabricated, panelized exterior skin system of this kind, saving almost $1,000,000 and three months on an already tight schedule, as well as reducing safety risks.
 It took collaboration with the IOR and design team to engage HCAi early to get buy-in on the process and guarantee a successful fabrication, inspection, and signoff.

 A true collaboration, even the nursing staff provided input during the early design phases, which was then incorporated into the final design.
 The hospital features a modern design, new technology, and the best in green building construction while embracing the future of the neighborhood and community.